Smooth Lasso Estimator for the Function-on-Function Linear Regression Model: Simulation Study

 Since PMSE is strictly related to the ISE\textsubscript{0} and the ISE\textsubscript{1}, results are totally consistent with those of Figure \ref{fig_ISE0} and Figure \ref{fig_ISE1}.
 In particular, the S-LASSO estimator outperforms all the competitor ones in favorable scenarios (viz., Scenario I, II, and III), being the corresponding PMSE lower than that achieved by the other competing estimators.
 In these scenarios, although the performance of the S-LASSO estimator in terms of ISE\textsubscript{1} is not excellent, the clear superiority in terms of ISE\textsubscript{0} compensates and gives rise to smaller PMSE.
 Otherwise, for Scenario IV, where the coefficient function is not sparse, the performance of the S-LASSO estimator is very similar to that of the SMOOTH estimator, which is the best one in this case.
 This is encouraging, because, it proves that the performance of the S-LASSO estimator does not dramatically decline in less favourable scenarios.

 In summary, the S-LASSO estimator outperforms the competitors both in terms of estimation error on the null region and prediction accuracy on a new dataset, as well as that it is able to estimate competitively the coefficient function on the non-null region.
 On the other hand, in order to achieve sparseness, the S-LASSO tends to overshrink the estimator of the coefficient function on the non-null region.
 This means that, as in the classical setting \citep{james2009generalized}, there is a trade-off between the ability of recovering sparseness and the estimation accuracy on the non-null region of the final estimator.
 Moreover, even when the coefficient function is not sparse (Scenario IV), the proposed estimator demonstrates to have both good prediction and estimation performance.
 This is another key property of the proposed estimator that, encourages practitioners to use the S-LASSO estimator even when there is not prior knowledge about the shape of the coefficient function.
-Finally, it should be noticed that, in scenarios similar to those analysed, the PCA and RIDGE estimators should not be preferred with respect to the TRU, SMOOTH and S-LASSO ones.
+Finally, it should be noticed that, in scenarios similar to those analysed, the PCA and RIDGE estimators should not be preferred with respect to the TRU, SMOOTH and S-LASSO ones, and that the PFFR performance is strictly related to the REML approach to select the smoothing parameters.